avewagner/GeoGuessr_Resolver/README.md

 After this, just simply add the code in Release.js as a new script.

 To use keys 2 and 3, follow these steps

-Then, create a google api key, following https://developers.google.com/maps/documentation/javascript/get-api-key After getting your api key, plug it into the line at the top of the script at "INSERT_GOOGLE_API_KEY_HERE" Then, create a webhook in a discord channel.
+Create a google api key, using https://developers.google.com/maps/documentation/javascript/get-api-key

+After getting your api key, plug it into the line at the top of the script at "INSERT_GOOGLE_API_KEY_HERE"

+Then, create a webhook in a discord channel.
 Get the webhook token, then plug it into "INSERT_DISCORD_WEBHOOK_HERE"

 ## To use this script: